SOUTH PACIFIC ENVIRONMENTAL RADIOACTIVITY ASSOCIATION CONSTITUTION

 (d) The Executive Committee (article 9) may terminate the membership of any person or corporation whose actions have brought the Association into disrepute.

 The Executive Committee of SPERA shall be elected by the members of the Association at the general meeting and shall serve for one term.
-A term shall be not less than ten months and not more than two years and three months, and will normally be the period between successive general meetings.
+A term shall be not less than ten months and not more than three years, and will normally be the period between successive general meetings.
 Committee members shall be eligible for re-election.

 The committee shall be responsible for administering the general affairs of SPERA in accordance with this constitution and do all such things as are appropriate to achieve the objectives of SPERA and are not bound by the Act or by this constitution.

-The Committee of SPERA shall be comprised of no more than six members and shall include, where possible, at least one member from each of three countries in, or bordering on, the South Pacific Ocean.
+The Committee of SPERA shall be comprised of four or more members and should include at members from three countries in, or bordering on, the South Pacific Ocean.

 The Committee shall have the power to appoint such officers as required to achieve the objectives of SPERA, including a Public Officer required by the Act and Newsletter Editor and may delegate any of its powers to such officers.